dmkulazhenko/meopasl/README.md

 ## Meopasl
-This is web-game inspired by homm и disciples.
+This is web-game inspired by homm and disciples.

 ## Current state
 Under development.